alexwarth/am-looper/README.md

 # TODO

-- Clean up the mess that I made with `devicePixelRatio`
 - Fix bug that's preventing me from using different input devices
 - Experiment w/ web audio's built-in echo cancellation for no-headphones operation
 - Really think about the UI